Connect with others who understand.

 How Does Your Doctor Determine if MS Is Highly Active?

-Your doctor or neurologist can run a few tests to help determine if you have highly active MS.
+Your doctor or neurologist can run a few tests to help determine if you have highly active MS, which we discuss in more detail below.

 Checking for New Lesions

-MS is an autoimmune disease caused by your immune system attacking your central nervous system (the CNS, made up of the brain and spinal cord).
-Specifically, it attacks myelin, or the fatty coating that cushions your neurons (nerve cells).
-This creates lesions on your brain and spinal cord, which interfere with how your neurons function.
+MS is an autoimmune disease caused by your immune system attacking your central nervous system (CNS), which is made up of the brain, spinal cord, and optic nerve.
+Specifically, it attacks myelin, or the fatty coating that cushions your axons (nerve fibers).
+This creates lesions on your brain and spinal cord, which leads to neurological dysfunction.

-Your neurologist may use imaging tests like magnetic resonance imaging (MRI) to look for any new lesions that are 3 millimeters or more in size.
-Another sign of highly active MS is developing three or more new lesions visible on two MRI scans taken six to 12 months apart.
+Your neurologist may use imaging tests like MRI, with the contrast agent gadolinium, to look for any new lesions that are 3 millimeters or more in size.
+Having three or more new lesions visible on two MRI scans taken six to 12 months apart is a sign of highly active MS.

 Assessing Disability

-The Expanded Disability Status Scale (EDSS) measures how your disability with MS changes over time.
-The scale ranges from zero to 10 — with zero being no disability and 10 being death due to MS.
+The Expanded Disability Status Scale (EDSS) measures disability with MS and how it changes over time.
+The scale ranges from 0 to 10 — with 0 being no disability and 10 being death due to MS.

 The Consortium of Multiple Sclerosis Centers (CMSC) states that you’re more likely to have highly active MS if: